Energy Efficiency

 • It differs from "energy conservation," which implies reducing service (e.g., turning off a light vs. using an LED bulb).

-The Economics of Efficiency
+The Economics and ROI of Efficiency

 Real-World Example: LED Lighting Upgrade